 UK right to rent checks: information for hosts

-Right to rent checks required by the UK Government came into force on in 2016.
-We accessed the government guidance:
+Right to rent checks required by the UK Government came into force in 2016.

-The statutory code suggests if the letting is for a short, time-limited period, and it is clear that they will not remain in the property after this period, then the landlord may conclude that the property is to be used as temporary/holiday/tourist accommodation and there is no need to conduct right to rent checks.
+The statutory code suggests if the letting is for a short period and the guest has a current home address in the UK, then the landlord may conclude that the property is to be used as temporary/tourist accommodation.
 We would still expect to make basic ID checks in the normal way.

 As a landlord/host you have a responsibility to check anyone living in your accommodation has a ‘right to rent’ in the UK.
-In essence, we must record checks for all long stay visitors: for citizens of the UK and Ireland we continue to record passport/ID; for visitors outside this zone we must also check any time-limits affecting their right to rent in the UK.
+In essence, we must record checks for all visitors: for citizens of the UK and Ireland we continue to record passport/ID; for visitors outside this zone we must record their Right to Rent Share Code and check any time-limits affecting their right to rent in the UK.

 Don't worry ...we can prepare your checks!